Gorilla Glue responds to viral saga of woman who used adhesive spray on her hair

 Brown posted to her Instagram on Feb.
-3rd, informing her followers and many others about what happened to her hair after she sprayed heavy duty Gorilla Glue adhesive spray in her hair because she ran out of her usual hairspray, Got2B glued hairspray.
+3, informing her followers and many others about what happened to her hair after she sprayed heavy-duty Gorilla Glue adhesive spray in her hair because she ran out of her usual hairspray, Got2B glued hairspray.

 She says her hair has been stuck in the hairstyle shown in the video for a month.